Originate/exosphere/documentation/tutorial/part_2/06_reusability.md

-  Since search index updates are usually more expensive than normal database updates, we also might want to update the search engine only every couple of seconds with a batch of all updates in that timespan, which would be completely inappropriate behavior for the generic todo database, since it might cause intolerable data losses.
+  Since search index updates are usually more expensive than normal database updates, we also might want to update the search engine only every couple of seconds with a batch of all updates in that timespan, which would be completely inappropriate behavior for the generic todo database.

 * From an architectural perspective, searching through large quantities of data is also quite a different functionality than storing it.